Barthélemy Chasse

-Barthélemy Chasse (1659-1720) was an Italian-born French painter.
+Barthélemy Chasse (1659–1720) was an Kingdom of Naples-born French painter.

 Biography

 Early life

-Barthélemy Chasse was born in 1659 in Naples, Italy.
+Barthélemy Chasse was born in 1659 in Naples, Kingdom of Naples.

 Career

 He moved to Marseille, where he became a religious painter.
-He sometimes worked alongside painter Michel Serre (1658-1733).
-He soon became the official painter of Bishop Henri François Xavier de Belsunce de Castelmoron (1671-1755).
+He sometimes worked alongside painter Michel Serre (1658–1733).
+He soon became the official painter of Bishop Henri François Xavier de Belsunce de Castelmoron (1671–1755).
 He painted three paintings for the Bishop's personal collection: Le déluge, La sortie de l'arche and Le sacrifice de Noé.